pvdz/preval/tests/cases/normalize/expressions/assignments/while/auto_ident_regex.md

 - (todo) do we want to support ObjectExpression as expression statement in free loops?
-- (todo) regex in free loops
+- (todo) Support this node type in isFree: NewExpression
-- (todo) do we want to support Literal as expression statement in free loops?
+- (todo) do we want to support NewExpression as expression statement in free loops?

 ## Globals